 This repayment plan is the shortest repayment plan intended to pay off the loan--its interest and principal balance in 10 years.
-The payment is fixed with the smallest payment being $50 a month (depending on the amount you borrow).
+The payment is fixed with the smallest payment required being $50 a month (depending on the amount you borrow).
 If you borrow more, the monthly amount required increases.

 The Extended Repayment plan is available to borrowers with debt that exceeds $30,000.
 Under the extended repayment plan, you may make smaller payments and you have up to 25 years to pay your student loan balance off.